Inside: How to Make a Perfect Dutchman’s Puzzle Quilt Block

 Choosing fabrics with enough light-dark contrast is essential to make the geese stand out against the background of sky.
 It is a versatile block that can be used in any number of ways.
 Strips of the Flying Geese Block also make attractive borders or sashing designs.

 This version of the Dutchman’s Puzzle Quilt Block is made in cool and breezy summer colors.
-Using half square triangles, I created eight sets of flying geese for a stunning effect (see the handouts below!).
+Using half square triangles, I created eight sets of flying geese for a stunning effect.
 This quilt block is super easy and looks really great!

 A Little History

 Dutchman’s Puzzle is an old design and was first seen in publications in the late 1800s.
 This block is sometimes referred to as Return of the Swallows or Dutchman’s Wheel.
-To get the full story, I pulled out Barbara Brackman’s Encyclopedia of Pieced Quilt Patterns (currently out of print, but you can get the digital download here) which has the most accurate information.
+To get the full story, I pulled out Barbara Brackman’s Encyclopedia of Pieced Quilt Patterns which has the most accurate information.

 The name Dutchman’s Puzzle first appeared in a mail order quilt pattern company called Ladies Art Company around 1895.
 In 1894 the pattern was published in the Ohio Farmer and was called Wheel.
 The Ohio Farmer renamed the block Dutchman’s Wheel and published it in 1898.